RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/2_advanced_tutorial/index.en.md

 ![img](./img/graphview_for.png "Inside the for component")

 Add one task component here.
-Also, add an empty file to the task component and specify it in the script property.
+Also, add an empty file run.sh to the task component and specify it in the script property.

 ![img](./img/graphview_for2.png "Inside the for component after adding child components")